Dealing with Diabetes: The Road to Developing an Artificial Pancreas

 - Make sure your batteries are properly inserted into the battery pack.

-- Turn the potentiometer all the way clockwise and then all the way counterclockwise.
+- One at a time, turn the potentiometer all the way clockwise and then all the way counterclockwise.

 - If none of the above steps work, try putting fresh batteries into the battery pack.